10 Best Video Doorbell Cameras of 2025, Lab-Tested and Reviewed

 Our test engineers put doorbell cameras through several tests.
 Among other characteristics, the tests reveal how quickly a video doorbell sends alerts to your smartphone when it detects motion, how long the doorbell takes to load a live video feed of the visitor in its smartphone app, video quality under daylight and nighttime lighting conditions, and smart features (such as person detection and voice control via digital assistants).
 We also evaluate 70 factors related to each product’s privacy practices and data security.

-We recently updated our testing methodology to reflect changes in the technology.
+Last year, we updated our testing methodology to reflect changes in the technology.

 Since we started testing doorbell cameras in 2017, they have gotten faster at loading videos and live feeds, so we’ve adjusted our response time test to reflect those improvements and push manufacturers to do even better.
-We no longer factor smart features that require a subscription into our Smart IQ score.
+We no longer factor smart features that require a subscription into our smart features score.
 We also now place greater emphasis on our data security and response time tests to help you avoid purchasing a video doorbell that is slower or more susceptible to security problems than its competitors.

 For more information on our doorbell camera testing process, see our home security camera buying guide.